akv17/tracer/README.md

-# About
+# Description
-a tool for runtime tracing of a particular value as any function argument.
+a pure python tool for runtime tracing of a particular value as any function argument.

 # Example
 - this is an extremely useful module `foo.py`.